odingol/TravAlot/README.md

 ## QUESTIONS

-If you have any further questions about this module or improvement ideas, please feel free to connect on either GitHub or LinkedIn, or email me at:
+If you have any further questions about this module or improvement ideas, please feel free to connect on GitHub with us:

 - Chris's GitHub: https://github.com/Mugisha27
 - Daniels's GitHub: https://github.com/laperolanegra10